-Bedford Friends of the Minuteman Bikeway - new members are welcome to help extend bike
+Bedford Friends of the Minuteman Bikeway - new members are welcome to help extend bike trails, encourage biking, improve bike parking and access to stores, advocate for town regulations.
+Check website http://bikebedford.org for current schedule

 Carlisle Trails Committee - appointed committee, but volunteers welcome and needed for trail blazing, maintenance, mapping and preservation.
 Meetings are posted.
 Committee seeks to build a network of trails connecting neighborhoods and open space